Mobile genetic elements: Research examples

+Antimicrobial resistance and genomic epidemiology

+Mobile genetic elements are major contributors to the acquisition and spread of antimicrobial resistance.
+In bacteria, insertion sequences, transposons, integrons, plasmids and integrative and conjugative elements can mobilize resistance determinants within genomes or facilitate their horizontal gene transfer between bacterial cells.
+Plasmids are particularly important vehicles for the dissemination of resistance genes between bacterial lineages and, in some cases, between species.
+Because mobile elements can spread independently of the bacterial chromosome, transmission of epidemiologically important traits is not always explained by the expansion of a single bacterial clone.
+Genomic surveillance that examines mobile elements in addition to chromosomal relatedness can therefore reveal transmission or evolutionary events that might otherwise be missed.
+Long-read sequencing can assist such analyses by resolving plasmids and other repetitive or structurally complex mobile elements more completely.

 Diseases

 The consequence of mobile genetic elements can alter the transcriptional patterns, which frequently leads to genetic disorders such as immune disorders, breast cancer, multiple sclerosis, and amyotrophic lateral sclerosis.
 In humans, stress can lead to transactional activation of MGEs such as endogenous retroviruses, and this activation has been linked to neurodegeneration.

 Other notes

 The total of all mobile genetic elements in a genome may be referred to as the mobilome.

 Barbara McClintock was awarded the 1983 Nobel Prize in Physiology or Medicine "for her discovery of mobile genetic elements" (transposable elements).

 Mobile genetic elements play a critical role in the spread of virulence factors, such as exotoxins and exoenzymes, among bacteria.
 Strategies to combat certain bacterial infections by targeting these specific virulence factors and mobile genetic elements have been proposed.